 Thus Owls are a five-piece Montreal/Stockholm band based around husband and wife duo Erika and Simon Angell.
 The band originated in Sweden as an outlet for Erika’s songs and unique vocal-style.
 She met Simon by chance while the two were touring in Europe as part of different bands paired on the same bill.
 It wasn’t long before they were married, and making music together as Thus Owls.

 Daniel was born in Montreal and has been writing songs and leading bands there all his life, from very early teenaged days in the Harry Rags, to his later endeavours with Shoot the Moon and Percy Farm.
 (He has since begun using an abbreviated version of his actual name, Daniel Isaiah Schachter, as his stage name).
-He his first solo album, High Twilight, was released by Secret City in 2011.
-He's currently working on its follow-up.
+His second solo album, Come Into Gone, will be released by Secret City Records on March 31st 2015.

 MIRACLE FORTRESS is the cognomen for Montreal-based musician and producer Graham Van Pelt.
 Also a member of Think About Life, as Miracle Fortress Graham records and performs a wide array of musical soundscapes, hooks and beats.
 His 2007 debut, Five Roses, received widespread critical praise, including a Polaris Prize nomination.
 He's currently working on a long-awaited sophomore release.

 Diamond Rings is Toronto-based recording artist John O'Regan.
 He writes songs you either already, or will one day, sing in the shower.